Griffith College Dublin: Conference centre

-Griffith Conference Center is located on the college campus.
-The facilities include a 575-seat auditorium, as well as smaller suites and rooms for hire.
+Griffith Conference Centre is located on the college campus.
+The facilities include a 600+ seated auditorium, smaller suites and rooms for hire.
 The buildings were officially opened by then Taoiseach Bertie Ahern in September 2006.

-The Conference Centre has been used for a variety of functions such as conventions of political parties, medical bodies, and industry groups.
+The Conference Centre has been used for various functions such as conventions of political parties, medical bodies, and industry groups.
 It has also hosted television programmes such as the You're a Star auditions.